Volkh-Zero/Quantum-Aeon-Fluxor-workflow-mcp/tests/results/result_test_ts.md

 # Product Requirements Document

 ## Product Overview

-The Recipe Finder App is a mobile and web application designed to help home cooks discover recipes based on the ingredients they already have at home.
-By allowing users to input available ingredients, the app suggests recipes that minimize the need for additional purchases, promoting reduced food waste and cost savings.
+The Recipe Finder app is a mobile and web application designed to help home cooks discover recipes based on the ingredients they already have at home.
+By allowing users to input available ingredients, the app suggests relevant recipes, enabling users to reduce food waste and save money by making the most of what they own.

 ## Problem Statement

-Home cooks often struggle to decide what to cook with the ingredients they have on hand, leading to frequent purchases of new groceries and contributing to unnecessary food waste.
-There is a need for an intuitive solution that enables users to find creative and practical recipes using ingredients already available at home.
+Many home cooks face the challenge of having leftover or unused ingredients, which often leads to food waste and unnecessary grocery expenses.
+Existing recipe apps typically require users to shop for new ingredients, rather than making use of what is already available.
+There is a need for a solution that empowers users to efficiently utilize their pantry, fridge, and freezer contents to create delicious meals.

 ## User Personas

-### 1. Budget-Conscious Home Cook
-- **Age:** 25-45
-- **Goals:** Save money on groceries, reduce waste, cook healthy meals.
-- **Pain Points:** Limited time, dislikes food waste, needs inspiration for meal planning.

-### 2. Busy Professional
+### 1. Busy Professionals
-- **Age:** 30-55
--
+- Age: 25–45
+- Needs: Quick meal solutions based on limited or random ingredients at home
+- Motivations: Save time and money, minimize food
 ... (truncated) ...
 ```